The Impact of the #MeToo Movement on Language at Court -- A text-based causal inference approach: Introduction

 \section{Introduction}

-After starting as an online campaign against sexual harassment, \#MeToo soon evolved into a movement that led to extensive and sustained media coverage of the prevalence of sexual violence in society.
-In the months and years following its emergence, it shaped public discourse and brought about changes in attitudes and responses to sexual harassment and assault.
-Several studies have examined the movement`s impact on various societal, cultural and political dimensions, such as women’s perception of safety (\cite{Aitetal2020}), gender norms in tweets (\cite{Moricz2019}) and the propensity to report a sexual offense (\cite{LevyMattsson2020}).
-To date, however, no study has examined how the movement influenced treatment of sexual violence cases and their victims in court.

-The present study assesses how the \#MeToo movement affected the way sexual offenses are handled in the U.S. justice system by analyzing the language used in judicial opinions.
-It examines the effect of the movement by means of a Difference-in-Differences (DiD) and a panel data-based event study approach, where the DiD approach compares the development of language in opinions on sexual offenses to that in opinions on other crimes against persons while the panel event study approach assesses how the language used by judges changed as a result of the \#Metoo movement.
-For quantifying the development of language in judicial opinions, the study develops novel text-based indicators for measuring the amount of victim blaming and introduces an approach for assessing treatment effects based on context and feature vectors.
-Thereby, it contributes to the recently growing literature on text-based causal inference.
+The present study evaluates how the \#MeToo movement affected the way sexual offenses are handled within the U.S. justice system by analyzing the language used in judicial opinions published in U.S. state and federal appellate courts between 2015 and 2020.
+It examines the movement's impact by means of a Difference-in-Differences (DiD) and a panel data-based event study approach.
+In the DiD approach, the development of language in opinions on sexual offenses is compared to that in opinions on other crimes against persons.
+Meanwhile, the panel event study approach assesses how the development of language in judicial opinions published by different judges changed as a result of the \#Metoo movement.